 - United Airlines: Based in Chicago, United is one of the nation's largest major airlines.
 The company employs computer science professionals to manage its infrastructure of computer and information systems.

 How Much do Computer Scientists Make in Illinois?

 Computer Science Programs in Illinois

-When researching where to earn a computer science degree, Illinois students should look for regional accreditation from the North Central Association of Colleges and Schools.
+When researching prospective computer science degrees, Illinois students should look for regional accreditation from the Higher Learning Commission.
 However, computer science programs may also hold field-specific accreditation from the Accreditation Board for Engineering and Technology (ABET).

 Types of Computer Science Degrees

 Illinois is home to over 300 institutions of higher education, including some of the nation's best private and public universities.
 The state offers several options for studying computer science.
 Students exploring online computer science programs in Illinois can pursue associate, bachelor's, master's, and doctoral degrees.
 While many entry-level positions require only an associate degree, employment possibilities, earning potential, and opportunities for career advancement increase with a four-year or graduate degree.
 Students interested in teaching or research careers require at least a master's degree or doctorate.

 An associate degree in computer science introduces students to the basic procedures and languages to program and maintain computers and computer systems.
 While some students view this as a terminal degree before entering the job market, many online learners enter an associate program to complete most of the general education requirements required to transfer into a four-year school.
 An associate degree may appeal to students just beginning to explore career prospects in computer science.
 It also provides a desirable credential for students eager to enter the workplace with marketable skills without spending four years in an undergraduate program.